marcuslim835/co-opeDown/DeveloperGuide.md

 We decided to reuse the survey used for User Testing 1 in User Testing 2 as we believe the changes we made to that game were non-core gameplay features and hence will not skew the results of the questions about our core gameplay.
 Under this assumption, we have combined the results for User Testing 1 and 2 for the following questions.

 all dem rating qns ahahaha (10 response)
+Forms response chart.
+Question title: [Game Characteristics] Do you agree/disagree that the game....
+Number of responses: .

 At the same time, these were the feedback we obtained yadayada (short ans qns)(5 response)